Do the police have to give a reason for stopping you?

 Generally, they can.
 According to the U.S. Supreme Court, a traffic stop is lawful at its inception so long as there was an objectively reasonable basis—the officer’s subjective motivations don’t matter. ( Whren v.
 U.S., 517 U.S. 806 (1996).)
 However, certain states have laws that a more protective of drivers.

-READ ALSO: What is the effect of air leakage into condenser?
+READ ALSO: What are the benefits of salary account?